Electrenator/PauseWhenEmpty/README.md

 The datapack files can be downloaded from [here](https://github.com/Electrenator/PauseWhenEmpty/releases)

 ## Installing
-Put the PauseWhenEmpty folder or zip, when downloaded, into the `datapacks` folder of your world save.
-This will activate PauseWhenEmpty automatically on the next startup.
+Extract the zip when downloaded.
+Then put the PauseWhenEmpty folder into the `datapacks` folder of your world save.
+This will activate PauseWhenEmpty automatically on the next server startup.
 In the case your server is already running, just run the `/minecraft:reload` command and it should start.
 (Note: on a unmodified Minecraft server the command for this is `/reload`)

 ## Removing